BugShooting/BugShooting.Homepage/buy.md

 ---
 layout: page
-title: Buy For Comercial Usage
 permalink: /buy/
 ---

+# Buy For Comercial Usage

 {% for price in site.data.prices %}